-- Authorizing financial institutions to adopt exceptional measures and make modifications to existing credit agreements or rescheduling of maturities so that debtors can meet payment obligations. - Expansion of allowed monetary limits per se operation (wire transfers, conversion payments, among others) to be carried out through electronic money accounts. - Procedures for managing extraordinary withdrawals from pension fund accounts set forth in the Supreme Decree No. 034-2020 (threshold of S/2,000).
+- Authorizing financial institutions to adopt exceptional measures and make modifications to existing credit agreements or rescheduling of maturities so that debtors can meet payment obligations. - Expansion of allowed monetary limits per se operation (wire transfers, conversion payments, among others) to be carried out through electronic money accounts. - Procedures for managing extraordinary withdraw als from pension fund accounts set forth in the Supreme Decree No. 034-2020 (threshold of S/2,000). - Promotion and facilitation for the use of Electronic Money as a way to achieve greater financial inclusión.